nuttann/nuttann.github.io/collection-instructions.md

 None of this info helps with the in-game house interface.
 And there were cases, I had to think about whether a line was a quest name or an item.
 </p></details>

+<details><summary><b>Send from the toon the items are for and mark the request as to whether it is for an ALT or MMAIN</b>
+</summary>Mains get priority for handling and can request items that I have fewer than 25 of in the houses.
+Priority means
+that I will not process any requests for an alt unless I am totally caught up on requests from mains.</details>

 Sample request: